emtee40/flash_windows_isos_on_linux/README.md

-# flash_windows_isos_on_linux
+# What this script do?
-Create bootable Windows USBs using the UEFI:NTFS bootloader created by pbatard.
+It creates a bootable Windows USBs using the UEFI:NTFS bootloader created by pbatard.

-You need to use an usb that is at least 8GB.
+# Warning

-This is an alpha release.
-Expect a lot of bugs!
+This is an beta release.

-Tested with win 11 and win10 official ISOs.
+Tested with Windows 11 and Windows 10 official ISOs.

-It works.
+# Videos
 https://github.com/daboynb/flash_windows_isos_on_linux/assets/106079917/a33bfc2a-d537-4aee-9324-8b1758458983

 https://github.com/daboynb/flash_windows_isos_on_linux/assets/106079917/cd4132b2-b468-4845-adec-6df289937577

+# Requisistes :

+      - You need to use a USB that is at least 8GB.

-Need to fix :
+# Need to fix :

-      - The unmount process requires some time.
+      - The unmount process requires a lot of time.